MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Microsoft.Graph.Identity.Governance.md

 Information about acceptances of this agreement.

 ### [Remove-MgAgreementFile](Remove-MgAgreementFile.md)
-PDFs linked to this agreement.
+Default PDF linked to this agreement.
-Note: This property is in the process of being deprecated.
-Use the  file property instead.

 ### [Remove-MgAgreementFileLocalization](Remove-MgAgreementFileLocalization.md)
 The localized version of the terms of use agreement files attached to the agreement.